 Your practices can be much more effective, and you could both learn more quickly and build your physical skills faster.

-Before we get in to the exercise described in this video, let me remind you of rasqueados.
+Before we get into the exercise described in the videos above, let me introduce you to rasgueados.

-Rasqueados are very effective.
-They are my number one go to for simple throughout-the-day exercises for the hands.
+Rasgueados are very effective.
+They are my number one go-to for simple throughout-the-day exercises for the hands.
 I teach most of my students how to do these within the first lesson or two.
 They are that effective.

 “No pain, no pain.”

-If you start experiencing discomfort, twingy nerves or inflamed knuckles, I suggest you stop immediately.
+If you start experiencing discomfort, twingey nerves, or inflamed knuckles, stop immediately.

 If it’s just your muscles getting tired, then you can work with that.
 But the last thing we want to do is cause damage to our hands.